bmichalski-archive/disl/README.md

 ### TODO
 * Improve error handling
   * with specific error types
-* in More examples, add link to test files
 * add a way to describe services using JSON

 ### Motivations